cs3110/textbook/src/chapters/interp/inference.md

 and `'a = 'c`.
 The first and third of those are contradictory, because we can't have `'a = int` and `'a = bool`.
 One or the other will be substituted away during unification, leaving an unsatisfiable constraint `int = bool`.
-At that point unification will fail, declaring the program to be ill typed.
+At that point unification will fail, declaring the program to be ill-typed.

 The problem is that the `'a` type variable in the inferred type of `id` stands for an unknown but **fixed** type.
 At each application of `id`, we want to let